-To provide supportive social and nutrition services for older individuals and persons living with disabilities so they can remain independent and involved in their communities.
-To provide training, education, and work experience to older individuals so they can enter or re-enter the work force and receive appropriate income and benefits.
+The Aging Network Division (AND) exists to provide supportive social and nutrition services for older individuals and persons living with disabilities, so they can remain independent and involved in their communities.
+AND provides training, education and work experience to older individuals so they can enter or re-enter the work force and receive appropriate income and benefits.